Making a positive, happy difference in the life of a child living with epilepsy is my passion.

 Now don’t get me wrong, the procedure itself does not hurt.

-It’s the process of getting the EEG test set up that causes the issues … having wires hang from your head, and then having your head wrapped in gauze and tape.
+It’s the process of getting the EEG test set up, having wires hang from your head, and then having your head wrapped in gauze and tape.

-It’s a visually terrifying experience, especially for young children with developmental delays.
+It’s a visually terrifying experience, especially for young children, those with developmental delays and autism.
 Many children with epilepsy face developmental delays as a result of the damage to their brains from repetitive seizures.

 How to Help Kids Who Get EEG Tests?